trustwallet/developer/wallet-connect/dapp.md

 # DApp Integration

 Trust extends WalletConnect with aditional methods to support multi-chain **dApps**.
-Currently, you can get accounts and sign transactions [for any blockchain](https://github.com/trustwallet/wallet-core/blob/master/docs/coins.md) implements `signJSON` method in wallet core
+Currently, you can get all accounts and sign transactions [for any blockchain](https://github.com/trustwallet/wallet-core/blob/master/docs/coins.md) implements `signJSON` method in wallet core

 __Supported Coins__